Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Affectionate, intelligent, bold, confident, loving, social

-The Don Sphynx Cat is a hairless cat that’s also known as the Russian Hairless or the Donskoy Cat.
-They are less common than the Sphynx Cat, which is also called the Canadian Hairless.
+The Don Sphynx is a hairless cat that’s also known as the Russian Hairless or the Donskoy Cat.
+They are less common than the Sphynx, also called the Canadian Hairless.
 The Don Sphynx experiences hair loss due to a dominant gene mutation, while the Sphynx’s baldness is due to a recessive mutation.

-While hairless cats were originally thought to be sick, they’re actually quite healthy and make loving companions.
+While hairless cats were initially thought to be sick, they’re quite healthy and make loving companions.
 Their wrinkled skin resembles and feels like human skin.
 These muscular cats have large ears, almond-shaped eyes, and webbed toes.
 They can have skin of various colors and textures.

 While every Don Sphynx cat can become bald over time, they have four main types of coats: